SeanJxie/polygo/README.md

 # polygo
-`polygo` is a fast, light-weight library of tools that make working with polynomials easy in Go.
+`polygo` is a light-weight library that makes working with polynomials possible and easy in Go.

 ## What's New
-- A graphing tool
+- A robust graphing tool

 ## What's to Come
 - More polynomial tools (integration, critial point finding, binomial expansion, etc.)